Steenvoorde's international summer carnival - Our heritage, our popular traditions

 Weavers dutifully spun hemp, while shoemakers bravely pounded leather, and woodcutters from the Beauvoorde woods toiled with axes and hammers, felling wood for the heavy windmills; or chopping wood for the huge chimney fires, for charcoal had never been used in these parts.

-Flemish historians affirm that in the Seigniory of "Steinfort", which then depended on the famous Châtellenie of Cassel, there was a modest cense built astride the "Ey Beck" river, two arrow-spans from the manor on the woodland side.
+Flemish historians assert that in the seigniory of Steinfort, which then depended on the famous Châtellenie of Cassel, there was a modest cense built astride the Ey Beck river, two arrow-spans from the manor on the woodland side.

 Father Jan had all the qualities of his ancestors to a supreme degree, and within a radius of twenty leagues there was no better craftsman than him, as expert in the art of handling the shuttle, or "wevers-spoel", as the woodcutter's axe or "kapmes", or the shoemaker's simple flat hammer.

 He was known indifferently as "Jan de Wever", "Jan de Houthakker" or "Jan de Schoenmaker".
 He was a man of gigantic stature and Herculean strength.
-In fact, strength was hereditary in the family; but Jan in particular had an extraordinary reputation, a reputation he didn't care much for, because the Flemish craftsman never sinned through pride.
+In fact, strength was hereditary in the family; but Jan in particular had an extraordinary reputation, a reputation he didn't care much about, because the Flemish craftsman never sinned through pride.

 Feet firmly planted like the sturdy oaks of his country, legs and torso molded, arms like young spindles, chest as broad as the table in the guardhouse of the lordly castel, a good Flemish head with blue eyes and blond hair that reached down to his shoulders, such was our friend "Jan"; who, when invited by Jacques Lauwaert, the local brewer, was not shy about taking a ton of "Oudebier" under each arm and lowering it down the wide marble staircase into the huge cellars of the manor house when the lord of "Steinfort", Thibaut-le-Fonds, invited him.Steinfort", Thibaut-le-Hardi, had distinguished guests at his table; great hunters and fine gourmets who had come to "Out-Land" to pursue fox, wolf, wild boar or stag.